climindex/hydroclimsa/README.md

 ## The Weather Risk site
+The Weather Risk site will be freely accessible.

-More details about the app will be shared soon.
-In the meantime, please note that all supporting information and documentation related the app will be added to the App_manual folder: https://github.com/climindex/hydroclimsa/tree/main/App_manual
+Further details about the app will be shared soon.
+In the meantime, all supporting information and documentation will be available in the App_manual folder: https://github.com/climindex/hydroclimsa/tree/main/App_manual

 ## Project contributions: Stakeholder engagements
-As part of this project, we are engaging with stakeholders to better understand their needs, preferences, and challenges related to climate and weather information.
+As part of this project, we are continously engaging with stakeholders to better understand their needs, preferences, and challenges related to climate and weather information.
 These engagements are informing the development and refinement of the hydrometeorological indices app and other project outputs.

 * We request that users of the app fill out a stakeholder needs and constraints questionnaire: